ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 ## Energy of a Relativistic Degenerate Electron Gas

 Since the Fermi energy corresponds to that of the last filled state, it 'sets the scale' for the energy of the degenerate electron gas.
 As the volume is compressed (when the star compactifies), this energy will increase until our non-relativistic equations break down.
-The density of states that was used (equation 4) is based on non-relativistic physics, so we replace this with the 'relativistic density of states' which is:
+The density of states that was used (equation \eqref{eq:nonrel}) is based on non-relativistic physics, so we replace this with the 'relativistic density of states' which is:

 $$
 \begin{align}